Table of Contents

 They swim to other locations, as well, which works like a superhighway for them.
 Sloths also leave the trees to poop, but only once a week.

 How do sloths poop and how often?
 Although they can just bomb unsuspecting passersby from the trees like any other self-respecting animal, sloths make the effort, and it is an effort, to come down from their tree to poop.
 They do this about once a week.

 How Long Does it Take a Sloth to Poop?

-How long does it take a sloth to poop?
+Does it Take a Long Time for a Sloth to Poop?
+One of the most common questions about sloths we get asked is… How long does it take a sloth to poop?
 After climbing down from their tree, the sloth will poop on the ground, and it normally takes about 10-15 minutes or so.

 At the base of the tree, they dig a little hole and do a sloth poop dance before pushing out about a third of their weight in sloth poop.

 No one knows why the sloth bothers to come down to poop.
 It takes a lot of their energy and leaves them open to predators.
-About half of the times when a sloth is killed, it’s while they’re pooping.
+About half of the time when a sloth is killed, it’s while they’re pooping.
 So why?

 Some researchers think it might be related to attracting a mate.
 The smell may allow a mate to find them.